Waveform Modelling for the Laser Interferometer Space Antenna: Modelling approaches for compact binaries

 After decades of progress~\cite{Cutler:1994pb,Finn:2000sy,Hughes:2001jr,Fujita:2010xj,Pan:2010hz,Gralla:2016qfw,Burke:2019yek, Chua:2020stf,Fujita:2020zxe}, adiabatic inspirals and waveforms are now being computed for generic orbits in Kerr, both numerically~\cite{Hughes:2021exa} and within the analytical BHPT-\PN framework mentioned above~\cite{Isoyama:2021jjd}.

 Once fluxes and waveform mode amplitudes have been computed across the parameter space, adiabatic waveforms can be efficiently generated using a combination of neural network and reduced-order techniques \cite{Chua:2020stf,Katz:2021yft}, a method that lends itself to \GPU acceleration techniques; see Sec.~\ref{sec:hardware_accelerators}.
 This approach should ultimately meet the efficiency requirements described in Sec.~\ref{sec:EMRI efficiency requirements}.
 However, due to the high-dimensional parameter space, significant work remains to populate the parameter space.
-As a consequence, data analysis development has so far relied on semi-relativistic ``kludge'' models that approximate the adiabatic evolution and waveform generation~\cite{Barack:2003fp,Babak:2006uv,Chua:2015mua,Chua:2017ujo,EKS}.
+As a consequence, data analysis development has so far relied on semirelativistic “kludge” models that seek to capture all the qualitative features of EMRI waveforms while sacrificing accuracy~\cite{Barack:2003fp,Babak:2006uv,Chua:2015mua,Chua:2017ujo,EKS}.
+These models typically combine (i) post-Newtonian information about the orbital dynamics, (ii) qualitative (and sometimes quantitative) features of the fully relativistic 0PA orbital evolution, and (iii) a post-Newtonian (e.g., Peters-Mathews~\cite{Peters:1963ux}) multipolar formula for the emitted waveform.
+The most advanced of such models, the Augmented Analytical Kludge~\cite{Chua:2017ujo}, is available in the the \FEW package~\cite{Katz:2021yft}.

 \paragraph{Post-1-adiabatic self-force effects: 1SF}

 The 1PA terms in the two-timescale expansion ($\Omega^{(1)}_A$ and $G^A_{(2)}$) take as input the conservative piece of the first-order self-force (1SF, $\propto h^{(1)}_{\alpha\beta}$) and the dissipative piece of the second-order self-force (2SF, $\propto h^{(2)}_{\alpha\beta}$).
 Once these ingredients have been computed, a 1PA waveform-generation scheme takes the same form as a 0PA one~\cite{Miller:2020bft,Pound:2021qin}.